Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Introduction

-VCG redistribution mechanisms share the same allocation rule.
-As the name suggests, we allocate {\em efficiently} according to the VCG mechanism.
+{\em VCG redistribution mechanisms} all share the same allocation rule.
+As the name suggests, we allocate {\em efficiently} according to the VCG mechanism~\cite{Vickrey1961:Counterspeculation, Clarke71:Multipart, Groves73:Incentives}.
 In the context of the public project problem, the project is built if and only if the agents' total valuation of the project reaches the project cost.
 That is, the project is built if and only if $\sum_i\theta_i \ge 1$.
 VCG redistribution mechanisms first charge the VCG payments, which ensures {\em strategy-proofness}.
 Then on top of the VCG payments, every agent receives back a redistribution payment.
-Agent $i$'s redistribution must be independent of her own type $\theta_i$, which ensures that the redistribution term does not affect the original VCG mechanism's strategy-proofness.
-We further require that the total amount redistributed (i.e., returned to the agents) does not exceed the total VCG payment collected (i.e., we require the {\em non-deficit} constraint).
-Actually, due to Holmstr{\"o}m's characterization~\cite{Holmstroem1979:Groves}, for this paper's model, the VCG redistribution mechanisms are the only mechanisms that are strategy-proof and efficient.
-Also due to Holmstr{\"o}m's characterization, the VCG redistribution mechanisms are essentially the non-deficit Groves mechanisms.
+Agent $i$'s redistribution must be independent of her own type $\theta_i$, which ensures that the redistribution term does not affect the original VCG mechanism's efficiency and strategy-proofness.
+We further require that the total amount redistributed does not exceed the total VCG payment collected (i.e., we require the {\em non-deficit} constraint).
+Actually, due to Holmstr{\"o}m's characterization~\cite{Holmstroem1979:Groves}, for our model, {\em the VCG redistribution mechanisms are the only mechanisms that are strategy-proof and efficient}.
+Also due to Holmstr{\"o}m's characterization, VCG redistribution mechanisms are essentially {\em non-deficit Groves mechanisms}~\cite{Groves73:Incentives}.